davyjones1210/DSI_ML6/README.md

         b. collaborative and content-based filtering
         c.
 RFM (Recency, Frequency, Monetary) analysis

+## Results & Recommendations
-- Results & Recommendations: Our goal is to develop a recommender model which results in:
+Our goal is to develop a recommender model which results in:

         a.
 Reducing the low-basket orders from 32% to 10%
         b.
 Improving conversion among serious visitors from 8% to 10% resulting in 25% increase in monthly order volume (177 additional orders)